deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 He waited as Drew scowled thoughtfully.

-"I can see the logic…" Drew finally admitted.
-"It just seems, morally…"
+"I can see the logic..."
+Drew finally admitted.
+"It just seems, morally..."

 "Moral?
 Mate, you yourself were used as a puppet by an alien organisation bent on nuking us out of existence.
 We're dealing with cannibals and mind control here."